JL Memorial Educational Bursaries

 Bursary funds may be used only for costs directly related to education and learning, including:

-Mentorships that provide instructional guidance
+Mentorships that provide instructional guidance and skill development.

-Workshops, labs, or intensive training programs
+Workshops, labs, or intensive training programs.

 Application Requirements